CarbonScaler: Leveraging Cloud Workload Elasticity for Optimizing Carbon-Efficiency: Introduction

 In designing, implementing, and evaluating \systemName, we make the following contributions.

-\begin{itemize}[leftmargin=*] \item We introduce the notion of carbon scaling of cloud applications and present an optimal greedy auto-scaling algorithm that minimizes an application's emissions by scaling it up and down in response to carbon cost variations.
-Further, CarbonScaler can also substantially reduce or even eliminate the completion time delays seen in suspend-resume approaches. \item We implement a full prototype of \systemName in Kubernetes and use it to leverage a cloud application's elasticity and temporal flexibility to reduce its carbon footprint.
-We also implement our algorithm into \systemName's CarbonAdvisor tool, which enables analysis and simulated execution of cloud applications to evaluate their carbon savings before being deployed in the cloud.
-CarbonAdvisor enables system designers to better understand how to minimize their carbon cost based on their job characteristics, geographic region, and different run-time parameters. \item We evaluate \systemName against several baselines using a wide range of real-world clustered batch applications, including machine learning training and MPI-based scientific jobs.
-Our results show that \systemName can yield up to 50\% carbon savings over a carbon agnostic execution and up to 35\% over the state-of-the-art suspend resume policy. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We introduce the notion of carbon scaling for cloud applications, which maps to the well-known problem of marginal resource allocation for which greedy optimal solutions exist~\cite{greedy_optimal}. \systemName builds on these ideas to develop a greedy autoscaling algorithm that minimizes individual application's emissions by scaling the resources up and down in response to carbon cost variations.
+Further, CarbonScaler can substantially reduce or even eliminate the completion time delays seen in suspend-resume approaches. \item We implement a full prototype of \systemName in Kubernetes and use it to leverage a cloud application's elasticity and temporal flexibility to reduce its carbon footprint.
+We also implement our algorithm in \systemName's CarbonAdvisor tool, which enables analysis and simulated execution of cloud applications to evaluate their carbon savings before being deployed in the cloud.
+CarbonAdvisor enables system designers to understand better how to minimize their carbon cost based on job characteristics, geographic region, and different run-time parameters. \item We evaluate \systemName against multiple baselines using numerous real-world batch applications, including machine learning training and MPI-based scientific jobs.
+Our results show that \systemName can yield up to i) 51\% carbon savings over a carbon-agnostic execution, ii) 37\% over the state-of-the-art suspend-resume policy, and iii) 8\% over the best static scaling policy. \end{itemize}